Kathryn (Kate) Hamilton, PhD

 Co-Director, Gastrointestinal Epithelial Modeling Program, Children's Hospital of Philadelphia

-Co-Leader, Intestinal Biology Theme, NIH/NIDDK P30 Center for Molecular Studies in Digestive and Liver Diseases, University of Pennsylvania Perelman School of Medicine
+Co-Leader, Intestinal Biology Theme, NIH/NIDDK P30 Center for Molecular Studies in Digestive and Liver Diseases, University of Pennsylvania School of Medicine

 Department: Pediatrics